 Early Years Scotland is committed to providing the very best start in life for every child in Scotland.
 We are the leading national third sector organisation for children pre-birth to 5.

 Early Years Scotland’s remit is broad, but with a strong focus on the professionals and families who care for the youngest members of our community.

-There are two main strands to the work of Early Years Scotland: These are:
+There are four strands to our work.
+These are:

-1. Membership for Early Learning and Childcare settings
+2. Delivery of services for providers of Early Learning and Childcare

 We offer a number of support services and membership benefits to assist a range of staff across the country who provide high quality Early Learning and Childcare in different settings.
 We also support parents to establish, run and improve Parent and Toddler Groups in local communities.

 Early Years Scotland membership benefits include a helpline, curriculum, inspection and business support, professional learning opportunities, regular magazines and bulletins, a members’ area on our website, specialist insurance and legal advice, policy templates and much more.
 We also offer membership to students, practitioners, colleges and universities.